A 10-year-old named Clark Kent beat a record that Michael Phelps held for 23 years

 “I love swimming because I have a lot of people supporting me and my coaches are always there for me and my parents are always there,” Clark said.

-To others trying to discover their own powers, Clark believes it’s a matter of determination.
+To others trying to discover their own powers, Clark said he believes it’s a matter of determination.

 “Dream big,” he said, “and always focus on your dreams and have fun.”